What is the course about?

 - Write and perform your own spoken introductions

 - Have a greater understanding of how to transition from speaking to singing.

 What level is the course and do I need any particular skills?

 For this class you should already have significant singing or acting experience, and a relatively secure technique.
 You must be vocally confident and willing to try new techniques and ideas in front of other class members in a supportive workshop environment.
 You will be asked to watch and discuss aspect of other classmates’ performances.

-You do not need to sight-read music, but you must be able to independently learn new repertoire on a regular basis, and be confident singing in front of the class.
+You do not need to sight-read music, but you must be able to independently learn new repertoire and be confident singing in front of the class.
 To this end, an intermediate understanding of musical notation is required.